bmerchant22/pclub-task-2/README.md

 ## Routes

-### Unauthorized routes
+### Unprotected routes
 Routes that can be accessed by a user even if he is not authenticated and logged in

 1. **"/"**: This is the home route
-2. **"/users/:username"**: On this route, you can view general details about any github user i.e. username, followers, following, public repos etc.
+2. **"/users/:username"**: On this route, you can view general details about any github user i.e. username, followers, following, public repos etc. You can also view the most popular repo of the user.
 3. **"/repos/:username/:repo"**: On this route, you can view any public repo of any user, containing name, desc, createdAt, language and such details.

 ### Authorization routes